seescience/sees_facilities/doc/APS/13IDE_XRM.rst

 steps in wavenumber k of 0.05 Ang^1 above the edge (7120 to 7670 eV), with 1 sec between bins, so that each XAS scan took 7 to 8 minutes.

-High-Energy Resolution Flourescence Deteected (HERFD) XAS was collected with a 3-analyzer system.
+High-Energy Resolution Fluorescence Detected (HERFD) XAS was collected with a 3-analyzer system.